Complex Saddles of Charged-AdS Gravitational partition function: Conclusion

-We then studied the case of charged ${\rm AdS}_{d+1}$ black holes probing the same issues investigated for ${\rm AdS}_{d+1}$-Schwarzschild BHs.
+We then studied the case of charged ${\rm AdS}_{d+1}$ black holes, addressing the same issues investigated for ${\rm AdS}_{d+1}$-Schwarzschild BHs.
 We first focus on the grand canonical case.
 Here, we observe that complex saddles and saddles with negative real $r_+$ correspond to naked singularities.
-As before, they are dominating in regimes where $\Phi<\Phi_{\rm max}$ and $\beta > \beta_{\rm max}$ (regime of complex saddle), and for $\Phi > \Phi_{\rm max}$ (regime of negative real saddle).
-This is the low temperature regime.
-As before, if the path-integral is performed naively, by taking into account the contribution from all saddles, then we will get into conflict with the AdS/CFT results.
-However, when situation is analyzed using Picard-Lefschetz, then it is seen these saddles don't contribute in the partition function as they are either {\it irrelevant} (which is the case for complex saddles), or they undergo homology jumps thereby dropping out under homology averaging.
-For low temperature, the {\it relevant} saddles are either thermal-AdS or large-BH, which are the only ones contributing to the partition function thereby resolving the conflicts.
+As before, they are dominating in regimes where $\beta > \beta_{\rm max}$ and $\Phi<\Phi_{\rm max}$ (regime of complex saddle), and for $\Phi > \Phi_{\rm max}$ (regime of negative real saddle).
+As before, if the partition function is computed naively at low temperature, by taking into account the contributions from all saddles, we will run into conflict with the AdS/CFT results.
+However, when the situation is analysed using Picard-Lefschetz, then it is seen that these saddles corresponding to naked singular geometries don't contribute to the partition function as they are {\it irrelevant} (which is the case for negative/complex saddles).
+For low temperature, the {\it relevant} saddles are either thermal-AdS or real positive BH, which are the only ones contributing to the partition function thereby resolving the conflicts.

-We then discuss the high-temperature phase for the charged-AdS in a similar way.
-Here also we notice that in the various regimes of the parameters the saddles are real (there are no complex saddles in this regime).
-These real saddles as before have $Im({\cal I}(r_+))=0$, thereby implying the steepest ascent from them intersect the integration contour.
+We then discuss the high-temperature phase for the charged AdS in a similar way.
+Here, we also notice that in the various regimes of potential ($\Phi$), the saddles are real (there are no complex saddles in this regime).
+These real saddles as before have $\rm Im({\cal I}(r_+))=0$, thereby implying the steepest ascent from them intersect the integration contour.
 However, as all the saddles satisfy this criterion, there is overlapping of flow-lines making it impossible to decide upon the {\it relevance} of each saddle unambiguously.
 Here again we need to employ complex deformation of Newton's constant $G=|G|e^{i\ep}$ in order to lift the degeneracy.
-All the saddles are relevant once the degeneracy is resolved.
-Depending on the sign of $\ep$, the thimbles structure in the complex plane undergo a homology jump in their pattern.
+All the positive real saddles are relevant once the degeneracy is resolved.
+Depending on the sign of $\ep$, the thimbles structure in the complex plane undergo a homology jump.
 The sub-dominating saddle at $r_+^-$ having negative specific heat drops out of the partition function on homology averaging despite being a {\it relevant} saddle.